ahmetozer/sandal/docs/setup/index.md

 # Installation

-This software is capable to work with variety Linux distribution, it depends on Linux kernel capabilities.
+This software is independent to work with variety Linux distribution, it is only requiring some Linux kernel capabilities which is supported by most of the ready-made distribution.

 ## From GitHub